Water Not Flowing In Rv?

 The other thing that needs to be checked is whether there is a shutoff valve under your sink that has been inadvertently turned off.
 This happens all too often.

-If none of this works, then call a plumber as you may have a leak somewhere in your system.
+If none of this works, then replace the strainer or call a plumber as you may have a leak somewhere in your system.

 - Is your water pump broken?